10 Ways to Reduce the Risk of a Cyber Attack

 You can implement all these tools to protect your information, but how do you make sure the companies you work with are doing the same?
 It is important to consider how the vendors and suppliers you work with are using, storing and protecting your private and important information or data.

 Your software isn’t the only way for an attacker to access your system and wreak havoc.
 They can access your system using ID badges, credit cards, private files, mobile devices and computers.
 Your personnel should be trained to keep these items secure.

 It is essential to back-up your data and information these days, but there are different ways to do this and some ways are better than others.
 One option is cloud storage, as it can include end-to-end encryption of your data to keep it safe, external back-ups, and a server dedicated to saving data.

 Policies, practices and procedures encompass a lot of the above points and can be invaluable for protecting your company from a cyber event.
 Most companies should implement some, if not all, of the following: Cyber Crisis Management Plan (you’ve been hacked – now what?), data breach reporting plan (reporting is almost always required/recommended), multifactor authentication for staff, password guidelines, email guidelines, among others.

 However even the best laid plans can come undone and you may find you take every possible step and a cyber incident still occurs.
 That’s why it is important to mitigate the risk by putting a Cyber Insurance policy in place.

-For further resources about cyber security, visit our Cyber Liability Insurance page or contact your EBM Account Manager today.
+For further resources about cyber security, visit our Cyber Insurance page or contact your EBM Account Manager today.